patrickrall/Qumquat/README.md

 qq.print("My register:", x) # My register: 7.0 w.p.
 1.0
 ```

-Multiple registers can be declared at one and printed at once.
-Pass a list to `qq.reg` and it will initialize the qubit to a superposition of those values.  `qq.print_amp` will list the possible values, and print the amplitudes corresponding to that value.
+Multiple registers can be declared at once and printed at once.
+Pass a list to `qq.reg` and it will initialize the qubit to a superposition of those values.  `qq.print_amp` will print all possible values in the current global superposition, with repeated amplitudes for repeated values.

 ```python
 x,y = qq.reg(10, range(3))